From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses: Green-Kubo-Mori-Zwanzig theory of lattice heat conductivity

-are the so-called \emph{greater} and \emph{lesser} Green's function, and terms of order $\mathcal O(N^{-1})$, which are negligible in the thermodynamic limit, are omitted.
-The details of the derivation are reported in Sec.~\ref{sec:diag->QHGK} in the SM.
-In the Markovian Approximation, $g^>_p(t)=-i(n_p+1)e^{-i\omega_pt -\gamma_p|t|}$ and $g^<_p(t)=in_pe^{-i\omega_pt -\gamma_p|t|}$.
+are the so-called \emph{greater} and \emph{lesser} Green's function, and $\Tilde g^{\scriptscriptstyle\lessgtr}_q(\omega)$ indicate their Fourier transforms, \resub{whose lineshape is not assumed \emph{ a priori}.} In Eq. \eqref{eq:gk_product_green_f} we have omitted terms of order $\mathcal O(N^{-1})$, which are negligible in the thermodynamic limit.

+\resub{In the Markovian approximation, \emph{i.e.} by further neglecting memory effects (which in the many-body parlance amounts to neglecting the frequency dependence of the phonon self-energy), we arrive at the RTA approximation for the SM Green's function, reading:} $g^>_p(t)=-i(n_p+1)e^{-i\omega_pt -\gamma_p|t|}$ and $g^<_p(t)=i\,n_pe^{-i\omega_pt -\gamma_p|t|}$.
 By plugging these expressions into Eq. \eqref{eq:integral_overlap_spectrum}, one obtains: